Cloufield/gwaslab/docs/QC&Filtering.md

 | `windonsizekb` | `int`     | flanking window size in kb `["rs123", "1:123:A:G"]`                                                     | `500`   |
 | `inplace`      | `boolean` | if False, return a new Sumstats object.
 If true, the current Sumstats object will be filtered in place. | `False` |

-## 6. Filtering regions
+## Filtering variants in regions using BED

 ```
 .filter_region_in()
 .filter_region_out()
 ```

-Filter variants in  predifined regions or regions defined in bed files.
+Filter variants in pre-defined regions or regions defined in bed files.

 | Options   | DataType  | Description                                                                                             | Default |
 |-----------|-----------|---------------------------------------------------------------------------------------------------------|---------|